1/2-1tsp (or 4g)brewer's yeast (optional) This increases the alcohol content of the brew.

-In a large glass jar, combine the pineapple peels and as much pulp as will easily fit, cane sugar or Piloncillo, cinnamon stick, cloves and 1 quart of water.
+In a large glass jar, combine the pineapple peels and as much pulp as will easily fit, cane sugar or Piloncillo, cinnamon stick, cloves.
+Fill the jar with purified water.
 Add brewer's yeast if using.
 Shake or mix well.

 With a wooden spoon, skim away any white foam that has formed on top of the liquid.
 Loosely cover again and let ferment for another 24–48 hrs.
 Feel free to taste it after 24 hours.
 DO NOT let it ferment longer unless you want to make pineapple vinegar.

 Strain the liquid from your jar into a pitcher.
 Taste for sweetness and add more sugar, if needed.
 If you prefer a more diluted version, mix 1 cup of Tepache into 1 quart of water.

 Serve over ice.
 If you are not using all the tepache right after it's strained, store in a glass container in your refrigerator to enjoy later.